 Students utilize a variety of resources for career planning including: the National College Transition Network’s Career and College Awareness curriculum and College for Adults websites.

-Job, Employment and Training prepares students for the future.
+Job, Education and Training prepares students for the future.

 JET is an employment and training program for eligible out -of-school youths between the ages of 17-24.
 Funded by the Eastern CT Workforce Investment Board, the program is designed to assist eligible youth who want to move from high school dropout to high school graduate and/or to advance from unemployed or underemployed to gainfully employed and/or to enter college or training programs.